 Additional appliances such as HERBSTs and palatal expanders (or RPEs) may be used to help facilitate jaw growth, treat a crossbite, or improve the fit of the upper and lower teeth.

 After braces are removed, the process is not complete.
 Because everything in nature tends toward disorder, the teeth often desire to return to their previous state.
-To that end, Lampros & Reopelle Orthodontics always fit their patients with retainers to be worn after braces are removed.
+To that end, Our Roanoke Orthodontists at Lampros & Reopelle Orthodontics always fit their patients with retainers to be worn after braces are removed.
 Some retainers are removable, and others are fixed, but all of them help to protect your investment and keep your smile in top shape.

 Although pursuing a healthier smile through orthodontic treatment may seem daunting at first, the truth is that nothing could be simpler.
 Your investment in time and effort will be well worth it in the end.

 If you have questions or comments about orthodontic treatment or any of our other services, please do not hesitate to contact us at (540) 306-5291.
 Lampros & Reopelle Orthodontics looks forward to helping you achieve your best smile.